-The Society's financial instruments are described in Note 1(g).
+The Society's financial instruments are described in Note 1(f).
 In management's opinion, the Society is not exposed to significant credit, liquidity, market, interest rate, currency or other price risks arising from these financial instruments, except as described below.
-In addition, the Society is not exposed to any material concentrations of risk and there has been no change in the risk exposures described below from the prior year, except as noted with respect to COVID-19.
+In addition, the Society is not exposed to any significant concentrations of risk and there has been no significant change in risk exposures from the prior year.